ArnaudMarcille/EmptyLineExtension/README.md

 # EmptyLine Extension

 Visual Studio extension for remove empty lines (more than one consecutive empty line)

 ## Getting Started

 The extension is available [the marketplace](https://marketplace.visualstudio.com/items?itemName=Mybiblipi.EmptyLineExtention) or directly in Visual studio in *Tools => Extension and Update*

 ## How to use it ?

 ### Manual

 Once the extension is installed, a "Remove empty lines" option is available when right clicking in a file.

 ![Image](https://i.goopics.net/3qgW8.png)

 If there is some selected text, the selection will be the only part of the document that will be processed.

 ### Automatic

-There is now an option in Visual Studio for auto-reformat the code: you can fint it in *Tools => Options => EmptyLine Extension*
+There is now an option in Visual Studio for auto-reformat the code:

+you can fint it in *Tools => Options => EmptyLine Extension*

+### Configurations

+With the version 1.1.0, you can edit the number of allowed lines, for that go on "*Tools => Options => EmptyLine Extension*", and edit the option "Allowed lines", by default there is no values, in this case, 1 line is kept, if you didn't want any line, then set value to 0.
+All numbers are allowed for this option.

 ### Prerequisites

 The extension is only available Visual Studio 2017.